samcampisi/HotelListDemo/README.md

 It features 2 screens:

-- Home screen with the hotel list
+- Home screen with the hotel list, you can sort by stars, price or rating and filter by name
-- Hotel Detail screen
+- Hotel Detail screen with simple image carousel, hotel info and map to locate it

 So far the tests include: